 Do you have any practical tips for preparing a comfortable meditation seat that really allows you to sit in peace for 10 hours a day?

 As already mentioned, I am convinced that no body is made to remain in the same sitting position for 10 hours a day.
 However, it is wise to think about what is the most comfortable seat for you.
-I have alternated between Vajrasana – heel sit and the classic Sukhasana – cross-legged sit, in both sits I think the bolsteris very helpful.
+I have alternated between Vajrasana – heel sit and the classic Sukhasana – cross-legged sit, in both sits I find the bolster or meditation pillow very helpful.
 But one seat is enough and saves you the long thinking before you start meditating.
 Try it out at home and arrange your own ‘spaceship’ with meditation cushions/bench, blankets and more bolsters.

 According to the philosopher Patanjali, asanas are the preparation for a good seat, so a regular yoga practice is definitely helpful.
 In general, however, it was forbidden to do other sports, including yoga, during my silent retreat.
 But no one will forbid you to do side bends, twists and smaller stretches in your room.
 But they do make a difference.
 Shaking out and walking a lot, even in the smaller breaks, were my saving grace.